martindiphoorn/ulauncher-2fa/README.md

 gitlab=abcd efgh 1234 fake fake 4321
 gitlab=1236 1248 test fail
 ```
+This has been tested with gitlab and github.

 ## Requirements
 For this extension the onetimepass python library is needed.